d4tum/mudroid-workshop-2/README.md

 - Select the most appropriate View for your app http://developer.android.com/resources/tutorials/views/index.html
 - The Activity lifecycle is probably the most important process of an Android App.
 - Get to know it well, get to love it. http://developer.android.com/reference/android/app/Activity.html
-- Use http://developer.android.com/design/index.html for prescribed Androoid Design guidelines
+- Use http://developer.android.com/design/index.html for prescribed Android Design guidelines.
+This is the way Google would like you to design you App.
 - Screen cast apps for displaying your device on your PC:
 	- http://blog.ribomation.com/2010/01/droidscreen/
 	- http://code.google.com/p/androidscreencast/